khaors/geocompr/main.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">The distance between two lines of longitude, called meridians, is around 111 km at the equator (execute `geosphere::distGeo(c(0, 0), c(1, 0))` to find the precise distance).
 This shrinks to zero at the poles.
-At the latitude of London, for example, meridians are less 70 km apart (challenge: execute code that verifies this).
+At the latitude of London, for example, meridians are less than 70 km apart (challenge: execute code that verifies this).
 <!-- `geosphere::distGeo(c(0, 51.5), c(1, 51.5))` -->
 Lines of latitude, by contrast, have are of constant distance from each other irrespective of latitude: they are always around 111 km apart, including at the equator and near the poles.
 This is illustrated in Figures \@ref(fig:crs-buf) and \@ref(fig:wintriproj).  </div>\EndKnitrBlock{rmdnote}